 How to make a tie: step by step instructions

-Lean how to make a tie for a special occasion (or the office) with Jenni Smith’s classic style in a Liberty floral print.
+Lean how to make a tie for a special occasion (or the office) with Jenni Smith’s classic style in a floral print.

 Try 6 issues of Simply Sewing magazine for £20!